jeremybytes/csharp-interfaces-resources/TroubleShooting.md

 The web service is not running.

 ### Solution
-In Visual Studio, set the solution to have multiple startup projects.
+**In Visual Studio**, set the solution to have multiple startup projects.
 1. Right-click on the solution in Solution Explorer.
 2. Choose "Set Startup Project" ("Properties" will also get you there, but you may need to navigate once the popup has opened).
 ![Solution popup menu](/images/Solution_popup.png)